 It depends on what is causing the most problems.
-Generally, if a person has Depression, you would want to treat that before considering ADHD.
+Generally, if a person has depression, you would want to treat that before considering ADHD.
 This is because depression can look like ADHD, especially ADD without hyperactivity.
 The same could be said of substance abuse.

-What is the most important thing to consider when dealing with a child who has multiple diagnoses?
+What is the most important thing to consider when dealing with a child who has multiple comorbid diagnoses?

 Make sure that everybody knows what everybody else is doing.
 If you are seeing a psychiatrist and a neurologist, make sure that both doctors are aware of what the other is doing, and that they are especially aware of which medications are being prescribed.
 You will have to be the line of communication here — doctors tend to have these ego-based turf battles which sometimes don’t permit adequate communications.

 Some people seem to collect comorbid diagnoses.
 What is behind that?